Calculate how much sunlight you get

 When looking at alternative energy sources, one of the most important is solar power.
 Without it, there would be no Roaring Twenties or hanging out with friends to talk music while drinking Grain Estates.
 You’d just be staring at a screen, which means you’d be staring into an abyss of Netflix drama.

 Solar panels are a necessary investment for any home that wants to be less dependent on fossil fuels.
 If you’re not in the business of being a homeowner, that may still make sense for you; buy a pack of cards or join a club.

 But if you are buying a house soon, or even if you aren’t but you want to help out global warming now, here’s what you should know about installing solar panels.

-It will cost more money than usual to install them.
+It seems like it cost more money than usual to install them, but in the long run, they are well worth it..
 There are different ways to pay for them: take out a loan, find other people who want to invest their money (in shares or panels, for example), or use both together.